uwegeercken/evaluator/README.md

                     .build())
                 .addGroup(new Group.Builder<String[]>("group2")
                     .withCheck("is grown up", fieldArray ->  Integer.parseInt(fieldArray[1]) > 18)
-                    .build(), ConnectorType.AND)
+                    .connectingToPreviousGroupUsing(ConnectorType.AND)
+                    .build())
                 .addGroup(new Group.Builder<String[]>("group2")
                     .withCheck("with big shoesize", fieldArray ->  Integer.parseInt(fieldArray[4]) > 44)
-                    .build(), ConnectorType.OR)
+                    .connectingToPreviousGroupUsing(ConnectorType.OR)
+                    .build())
             .build();

 If you don't define any checks in a group the result will evaluate to "false".
 If you don't add any groups to a logic object then the result will evaluate also to "false".

 Instead of using a string array like in the case above, you can use any other object that you want to test against a defined logic.
 Like e.g. a record from a SQL resultset or a row that contains all fields parsed from a CSV file.
 Using an object that represents a row of attributes or fields will allow you to compare fields against each other.
-Or you may check a field against a defined value.

 You may use the getGroupConnectionLogic() method to retrieve a string representation of the logic and how groups and checks are evaluated.

 Instead of defining lambda expressions for the checks over and over again, you could also put them in a different class or library and use them as static variables.

-The Evaluator object also provides test methods.
-Pass either a group or a logic object and a filter type to receive a verbal description for those checks which failed, those which passed or for all checks - depending on the selected filter type.

-To test a group:

-    List<String> results = logic.getGroup("group1").test(testData.split(";"), CheckResultFilterType.FAILED_ONLY);

-To test a complete logic (returns a map of group names and their list of results):

-    Map<String,List<String>> tests = Evaluator.test(logic, testData.split(";"), CheckResultFilterType.ALL);

 Using groups, the AND, OR, NOT, NOR as the connector between the individual checks, as well as the AND, OR, NOT, NOR between the different groups you can build very complex logic in a simple way without the need to use lots of brackets or complicated designs with if statements.

-last update: Uwe Geercken - 2024/05/04
+last update: Uwe Geercken - 2024/05/05